Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Yainer Diaz At The Plate

-- He has hit a long ball in 21.0% of his games this year, and 6.1% of his trips to the dish.
+- He has hit a long ball in 17 games this year (20.7%), homering in 6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.